 And because many of these routers allow you to set up individual user profiles, it means that the rest of the family can still enjoy full internet access while little Timmy goes without.

-With some routers with mesh networking abilities, you can get even more granular with your control.
-If little Johnny was a little bit naughty but not so bad that he needs a full grounding, you can, for example, block his access to social media for a couple days or stop him from streaming TV and gaming in his bedroom or the study until his homework is done.
+With some routers, you can get even more granular with your control.
+If little Johnny was a little bit naughty but not so bad that he needs a full grounding, you can, for example, block access to a connected device for a couple days or stop him from streaming TV and gaming in his bedroom or the study until his homework is done.

 Be the all-powerful gate-keeper of internet access